jprochazk/platformer-assets/README.md

 # platformer-assets

-Contains all the game assets for a 2D online platformer.
+Contains all the game assets for a 2D online platformer, and the Node CLI script for converting them.

 The aseprite-json format is not really friendly for easy loading into games, nor is it